Black forest preserves

 Black Forest Preserves

-6 1/2 cups of granulated sugar
+6 1/2 cups granulated sugar

-1/3 sifted unsweetened cocoa powder (what is this sifting that you speak of?)
+1/3 cup sifted unsweetened cocoa powder

 1/2 cup lemon juice

-2 pouches (each 3 oz/85 mL) liquid pectin
+2 pouches liquid pectin

-4 tbsp amaretto liqueur
+4 tablespoons amaretto liqueur

 In a small bowl, combine sugar and cocoa powder.
 Stir well and set aside.